You have probably already noticed that after the system installation, all Raspberry Pi on Raspberry Pi OS have the same name.

 Any fresh new Raspberry Pi OS installation will get this default hostname, even if you already have another Raspberry Pi on your network.

-Even if it’s not mandatory, it’s a good practice to change it after the installation (we’ll learn how to do this in the next section).
+Even if it’s not mandatory, it’s a good practice to change it after the installation (I’ll show you how to do this in the next section).

-3 ways to set a new hostname on Raspberry Pi
+How to change the hostname on Raspberry Pi

 Let’s look at how to change the default hostname to a custom name.

-I will show you three different ways to do this now.
+I will show you four different ways to do this now.

 Open and edit the /etc/hostname file

-This first solution works on almost any Linux distribution.
+This solution is great because it works on almost any Linux distribution.

 There is a file on most systems with the device hostname inside.

-On Raspberry Pi OS, this file is /etc/hostname.
+On Raspberry Pi OS (and any Linux system, I think), this file is /etc/hostname.

 Here is how to change it: